Finance-Hub/FinanceHub/README.md

 institutional investors to deal with complexity and lack familiarity with certain markets.
 Our professionals need to be trained in the sciences and technologies of this new approach.
 We need to start building a more symbiotic relationship with academia.
-The Finance Lab is an attempt to create a community of investment professionals and academics in Brazil capable of doing just that, fostering the research and technology that will help the Brazilian asset management industry
+The Finance Hub is an attempt to create a community of investment professionals and academics in Brazil capable of doing just that, fostering the research and technology that will help the Brazilian asset management industry